feathersjs/feathers/docs/api/authentication/client.md

 npm install @feathersjs/authentication-client --save
 ```

-The `@feathersjs/authentication-client` module allows you to easily authenticate against a Feathers server.
+The `@feathersjs/authentication-client` module allows you to easily authenticate a Feathers client against a Feathers server.
 It is not required, but makes it easier to implement authentication in your client by automatically storing and sending the access token and handling re-authenticating when a websocket disconnects.

-## Configuration

-- `storage` (default: `localStorage` if available, `MemoryStorage` otherwise) - The storage to store the access token.
-For React Native use `import { AsyncStorage } from 'react-native'`
-- `path` (default: '/authentication') - The path of the authentication service
-- `locationKey` (default: `'access_token'`) - The name of the window hash parameter to parse for an access token from the `window.location`.
-Usually used by the OAuth flow.
-- `locationErrorKey` (default: `'error') - The name of the window hash parameter to parse for authentication errors.
-Usually used by the OAuth flow.
-- `jwtStrategy` (default: `'jwt'`) - The access token authentication strategy
-- `storageKey` (default: `'feathers-jwt'`) - Key for storing the token in `storage`
-- `header` (default: `'Authorization'`) - Name of the accessToken header
-- `scheme` (default: `'Bearer'`) - The HTTP header scheme
-- Authentication (default: `AuthenticationClient`) - Allows to provide a [customized authentication client class](#customization)

-## Setup
+## Usage

 ```ts
 import { feathers } from '@feathersjs/feathers'